Unlimity/Stinson/README.md

 ### Rx

-This module includes Rx implementation of main component (Stinson), thus giving ability to use RxJava 2 as library for executing commands.
+This module includes Rx implementation of main component (Stinson), as well as `RxExecutor`, `RxSubscription` and `RxPresenter` thus giving ability to use RxJava 2 as library for executing commands.

-### Rx-Android
+### Android

 This module includes extended version of presenter and state with support of Android lifecycle and `Parcelable` interface.
 Also, this module contains prepared classes for `AppCompatActivity`, `Activity` and both `Fragment` classes, from support library and normal SDK.

 With help of these classes you can concentrate on writing logic, as all binding between activities and presenters is already implemented.

 # Setup